EricZinda/Perplexity/backlog.md

 Cleanup:
     Hi Pri:
+        - Need a tool that processes a log, records the phrases and whether they have been seen before and counts them,
         - Stop processing after some time and give the best answer so far
         - Tests don't properly record output from events (like restarting the game)
         - very slow